 The following students are exempt from Standards 1, 2, 3, 4 and 5 above:

 - Part-time students taking seven or fewer college-level semester credits.

-Students who have a high school diploma or its recognized equivalent, but do not otherwise meet the admission requirements, may be admitted on a conditional basis.
-To be admitted conditionally, the Admissions Committee must determine that a student could be successful by taking advantage of the academic support services that are available.
+Students who do not meet the admission requirements may be admitted on a conditional basis if the Admissions Committee determines that a student could be successful by taking advantage of the academic support services that are available.
 Students will be granted full admission after completing 24 credits with a grade point average of at least 2.0.
 Students are expected to complete the 24 credits within two semesters but must complete them within three semesters.
-In cases where academic preparation falls well below the admission standards listed above, applicants will be directed to the Missoula College where courses can be taken to strengthen their preparation for success at the University of Montana.
+In cases where academic preparation falls well below the admission standards listed above, applicants will be directed to the Missoula College where courses can be taken to strengthen their preparation for success at The University of Montana.